Saturday, April 12, 2014

 Train travel in Europe is very commonplace.
-Whenever I travel to the UK, I always buy a Brit Rail pass before I go and use it for traveling all over Britain—day trips out of London and longer trips such as to Scotland and Wales.
+Whenever I travel to the UK, I always buy a Brit Rail pass before I go and use it for traveling all over Britain—day trips out of London to such places as Windsor, Oxford, Bath, Stratford-Upon-Anon and longer trips such as travel to Scotland.

-And here in the U.S., with more and more restrictions and inconveniences put on airplane passengers and airlines constantly adding fees and surcharges on top of the ticket price, train travel has had quite a resurgence.
+And in the U.S., with more and more restrictions and inconveniences put on airplane passengers and airlines constantly adding fees and surcharges on top of the ticket price, train travel has had quite a resurgence.
 Warren Buffett recently made a $44 billion investment in a railroad company.
-And with gasoline prices on the rise again (just in time for summer vacation), not surprisingly, the last two years have been the best in Amtrak's history.
-With the increased amount of time you need to arrive at the airport prior to departure, the reduced number of flights which creates longer wait time when you need to change planes for a connection, even a short flight takes a lot longer than it used to.
+And with gasoline prices on the rise again (just in time for summer vacation), not surprisingly the last two years have been the best in Amtrak's history.
+With the suggested arrival time at the airport now being two hours prior to your flight departure, the reduced number of flights which creates longer wait time when you need to change planes for a connection, even a short flight now takes a lot more of your time than it used to.

 The Travel Channel on cable television has a couple of shows about scenic train travel in America.

 One of the nation's best rides is Amtrak's Southwest Chief that goes from Chicago to Los Angeles and gives the traveler a way to relive America's expansion west from the 1800s.
-The train trip lasts a little over forty hours, traveling through Illinois, Missouri, Kansas and the famous wild west town of Dodge City.
+The train trip lasts a little over forty hours, traveling through Illinois, Missouri, Kansas and the famous wild west town of Dodge City, setting for the long-running television series Gunsmoke.
 From there it continues into Colorado and New Mexico.
-Then across northern Arizona with the availability of a side trip to the Grand Canyon.
-And finally into downtown Los Angeles' Union Station.
+Then across northern Arizona with the availability of a side trip to the Grand Canyon on a historic old steam train.
+And finally into Union Station in downtown Los Angeles.

-With only a few exceptions, this ride is on the same tracks that were once the Santa Fe Railway which was built along the old Santa Fe wagon train trail, a route that also inspired the famous highway of the days before Interstates criss-crossed the country—Route 66.
+With only a few exceptions, this ride is on the same tracks that were once the Santa Fe Railway which was built along the old Santa Fe wagon train trail, a route that also inspired the highway of the days before Interstates criss-crossed the country—the famous Route 66.

-Here are five more long great rail journeys.
+Here are five more great long-rail journeys to consider.